• Home

 Mayo Clinic Discovery

-• Sound waves cause direct damage to bacterial cell walls.
+• Cause direct damage to bacterial cell walls.

 • Alter the genetic code of bacteria, making them less virulent.